textbook/react-ts-fe/README.md

 ## How do I use it?

 For the most part you should just be able to write your code and tests in the `src/` directory.
-Imports of `.css` or `.scss` style files are handled appropriately, for anything else (e.g. images) you will need to extend the Webpack configuration, found in the `webpack/` directory.
+Imports of `.css` or `.scss` style files and various image types are handled appropriately, for anything else you will need to extend the Webpack configuration, found in the `webpack/` directory, and probably `src/global.d.ts`.

 ### Scripts